MicrosoftDocs/windows-dev-docs/windows-apps-src/contacts-and-calendar/sending-an-sms-message.md

 # Send an SMS message

 This topic shows you how to launch the compose SMS dialog to allow the user to send an SMS message.
 You can pre-populate the fields of the SMS with data before showing the dialog.
 The message will not be sent until the user taps the send button.

+To call this code, declare the **chat**, **smsSend**, and **chatSystem** capabilities in your package manifest.
+These are [restricted capabilities](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#special-and-restricted-capabilities) but you can use them in your app.
+You need approval only if you intend to publish your app to the Store.
+See [Account types, locations, and fees](https://docs.microsoft.com/windows/uwp/publish/account-types-locations-and-fees).

 ## Launch the compose SMS dialog